vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ## Build the dashboard

 In the left pane of our application dashboard, we create three separate styled lists---one for each category.
-These display the PDF titles.
+To get the titles, they use the category data sources we created earlier.

 In the right pane of our dashboard, we add a PDF control to display the PDF that the user selects.
 We set the default PDF to `placeholder.pdf`, an empty PDF file that we added to our main directory.